basnetdhirajb/Data-Structures/README.md

-# Implementation of a singly linked list in python.
+# Implementation of Data Structures in Python